-CDBG funds supported public services that assisted low-income individuals and families across the city.
-In FY 2022, roughly 32% of the budget was allocated for Neighborhood Economic and Community Development activities.
-City funds leveraged existing funds to support the Neighborhood Partnership Grant (NPG) activities.
-The grant provided funding for 16 agencies to support business and economic development, community initiatives to address social, and housing problems and other community development activities such as financial literacy classes, drug/alcohol treatment programs, self-sufficiency classes, and computer literacy for all residents in the city.
+In FY 2023, roughly 21% of the budget will be allocated for Neighborhood Economic and Community Development activities.
+City funds will also leverage existing funds to support the Neighborhood Partnership Grant (NPG) activities.
+The grant will provide funding for 16 agencies to support business and economic development, community initiatives to address social, and housing problems and other community development activities such as financial literacy classes, drug/alcohol treatment programs, self-sufficiency classes, and computer literacy for all residents in the city.